-General description Your Life coverage provides a benefit for your beneficiary if you die of the coverage while covered.
+General description Your Life coverage provides a benefit for your beneficiary if you die while covered.

-Life coverage for For employees under age 65 and employees who attained age 65 on or you after July 1st of the year immediately preceding the date of employment and before July 1st of the year of employment.
+Life coverage for youFor employees under age 65 and employees who attained age 65 on or after July 1st of the year immediately preceding the date of employment and before July 1st of the year of employment.